lsst/ap_verify/doc/lsst.ap.verify/failsafe.rst

 ====================================

 ``ap_verify`` produces some measurements even if the pipeline cannot run to completion.
-Specifically, if a task fails, any `lsst.verify.Measurement` objects created by previous top-level tasks will be :ref:`stored to disk<ap-verify-results>`.
+Specifically, if a task fails, any previously completed tasks that store measurements to disk will have done so.
+In addition, if a metric cannot be computed, ``ap_verify`` may attempt to store the values of the remaining metrics.
 Measurements from failed runs will never be submitted to SQuaSH.

-``ap_verify`` may not preserve measurements produced by previously completed tasks within the failed top-level task, as well as measurements computed from the dataset.
+If the pipeline fails, ``ap_verify`` may not preserve measurements computed from the dataset.
 Once the framework for handling metrics is finalized, ``ap_verify`` may be able to offer a broader guarantee that does not depend on how or where any individual metric is implemented.